Preface

 No quotes.
 No markup.
 Just the version text.
 Note that the build excludes this file from the template zip as the version is included in the zip file’s name.

-file is required by the publishing for the description shown
+The DESCRIPTION file is required by the publishing for the description shown

-command.
+during the skeletal list command.
 Just put a description string into the file:

 A simple Java application template

-file, no quotes or markup, just text.
+As with the VERSION file, no quotes or markup, just text.

-contains some information about the template.
+Finally, README.md contains some information about the template.
 This is

 displayed immediately after a new project is created from the template, so it